yecril71pl/cpp-docs.pl-pl/docs/atl/reference/cdacl-class.md

 ### <a name="parameters"></a>Parametry

 *RHS*<br/>
-Listy kontroli dostępu (listy kontroli dostępu) do przypisania do istniejącego obiektu.
+Lista ACL (Access-Control List) do przypisania do istniejącego obiektu.

 ### <a name="return-value"></a>Wartość zwracana